Kiogora/narra/README.md

 7. renderer_api- This is the API that is heavily tied to the hardware itself and display method.
 The current display method is a row-scan method that takes advantage of the human persistence of vision.It also includes a header file containg the implemented character glyphs.

 7. main file- Is used to setup the various tasks and coordinates the various task interactions.

+The communication stack is meant to be purely independent of other components thus one could use a TCP/IP or cellular stack and just reuse the same interface and function calls or add to them.

 ### Building and uploading the code to device